lipsumar/design-system-framework/README.md

 #### Up to date documentation

-An up-to-date documentation of the design system is an invaluable assets for designers and editors.
+An up-to-date documentation of the design system is an invaluable asset for designers and editors.
 By using the styleguide sources as the project sources, it's simply impossible for the styleguide to be out of date.

 #### Quickly test copy

-A living styleguide allows you to test the limits of components: _does this title fit in our homepage ?_ You can simply test your copy in an actual browser, using the actual production code with no programming knowledge needed.
+A living styleguide allows you to test the limits of components: _does this title fit in our homepage?_ You can simply test your copy in an actual browser, using the actual production code with no programming knowledge needed.